aquatix/ns-api/README.md

 ## Example application

 For example, I use the library to push notifications about my route to my phone through [Pushbullet](http://pushbullet.com).
 Take a look at [pyPushBullet](https://github.com/Azelphur/pyPushBullet); you can install it with [PyPI](https://pypi.python.org/pypi) as `pypushbullet`.
 The program I use to do this has its own repository: [ns-notifications](https://github.com/aquatix/ns-notifications).

+### NS API key

+To actually be able to query the [Nederlandse Spoorwegen API](http://www.ns.nl/api/api), you [need to request a key](https://www.ns.nl/ews-aanvraagformulier/).
+Provide a good reason and you will likely get it mailed to you (it might take some days).